 Titleist Pro V1 Golf Balls

-If you’re a player with a high swing speed that demands the performance and playability of a tour-level ball, the Titleist Pro V1 is a great option, even in cold weather.
-This cold weather golf ball has higher compression and urethane cover.
+If you’re a player with a high swing speed that demands the performance and playability of a tour-level ball, the Titleist Pro V1 golf balls are great option, even in cold weather.
+This cold weather golf ball has higher compression.
 This ball have 352 dimple design.

-What makes the Pro V1 most attractive for cold weather and cold air is its soft feel around the greens.
+What makes the Titleist Pro V1 most attractive balls for cold weather and cold air is its soft feel around the greens.
 Even though they have some similarities with nxt tour models the pro v1 are better than nxt tour models.
 The nxt tour have dual core while the firmer denser than warm air core for better ball flight and ball speed.
-The Pro V1 best golf ball will give you plenty of feel and control.
+The Pro V1 best golf ball will give you plenty of feel and control around the greens.

 Precept Laddie Extreme Golf Balls

 Dimple design is aerodynamically designed to make this ball an exceptionally long cold weather golf ball.
-With a compression of 60 which is lower compression than medium, this ball is a little harder than others on our list, but provides the best of both worlds in terms of distance and feel around the greens.
+With a compression of 60 which is lower than medium, this ball is a little harder than others on our list, but provides the best of both worlds in terms of distance and feel around the greens.
 It have low spin and nice feel in cold temperatures.

 Wilson Staff Fifty Elite Golf Balls

-As its name would suggest, this cold weather ball from Wilson has a compression of 50 and has low compression abilities.
-Even though this golf ball was one of the first cold weather balls ever made, it’s stood the test of time and remains an excellent option to this day.
+As its name would suggest, these golf balls from Wilson Staff have a compression of 50 and has low compression abilities.
+Even though this Wilson Staff golf ball was one of the first golf balls for cold ever made, it’s stood the test of time and remains an excellent option to this day.
 Wilson Staff balls have flat bottomed dimples great for distance.
 Wilson Staff golf balls for cold weather have great price and are much lower than any other brand.
 Colors of orange, white and yellow give golfers plenty of options to choose from.
 Wilson Staff golf ball for cold weather have great price.
 These Wilson Staff models are great for beginners and intermediate level golfers.

 The Dual Fast Soft Core in the ERC Soft ball increases ball speed off the driver.
 Additional spin control features in the ball’s construction increase spin on short iron and wedge shots for optimal control.
 It has mixed urethane cover with ionomer material.
 Also this is lower compression ball good for winter golf game.
-In short, the ERC Soft ball certainly falls into the category of premium cold weather golf balls.
+In short, the ERC Soft ball certainly falls into the category of premium golf balls.

 Golfers are an obsessive bunch by nature.
-No denying that playing golf in cold weather is a lot more difficult than playing in warm weather.
+No denying that playing golf in cold weather and cold air is a lot more difficult than playing in warm weather.
 Often to keep the golf balls warm players use different methods.
 The golf ball loses 2 yards when temperature degrees drop.
 Cold air is denser and the ball will drag more.
-There are variety of balls for cold winter weather some of them have higher compression but most of them have low.
-Because low compression balls will have better performance in cold air and improved feel.
+There are variety of golf balls for winter weather some of them have higher compression but most of them have lower.
+Because lower rate of compression balls will have better performance in cold air and improved feel.

-A major decision in that equipment is choosing the right golf ball.
-Generally speaking, a ball with a soft cover and low compression is best cold weather golf ball.
-Most of them would have soft ionomer cover and often they are 2 piece balls but the premium balls will have urethane cover.
+A major decision in that equipment is choosing the right golf ball every time.
+Generally speaking, a ball with a soft cover or soft core and low compression is best cold weather.
+Most of them would have soft ionomer cover and often they are 2 piece balls but the premium golf balls will have urethane cover with great feel.
 There are plenty of options to choose from.
 You can read it in our recent posts.
-We suggest giving a few of the options listed above a try to find the option that’s best for your game.
+We suggest giving a few of the options listed above a try to find the best golf balls for cold weather for your game.